 UK Chamber of Shipping's M7 Event to Parallel G7 Meeting

 Virtual meeting planned.
-File Image / Pixabay.
+File Image / Pixabay

-A virtual meeting timed to coincide with the meeting of the G7 heads of states in the UK early next month has been planned by the UK's Chamber of Shipping.
+A virtual meeting timed to coincide with the meeting of the G7 heads of states in the UK early next month has been planned by the UK Chamber of Shipping.

 The event's maritime focus will include how to get better collaboration on green research and development projects, the chamber said.